Police arrest man accused of stealing, selling car linked to elderly couple murdered in Fort Lauderdale home - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 Tonya Mitchell, another daughter of the victims, spoke with 7News days after her parents’ bodies were found.

 “The person walked in through the front door, and Major must have tried to get up, and when he got up, he got tangled up in the blanket, and they shot him point blank with a nine-millimeter,” she said.
-“I can’t imagine it, either.
+“She was shot as well, in the chest, and she fell back.
 It’s just terrible.”

 Police said 89-year-old Major and 85-year-old Claudette were both shot dead in the home they shared for five decades.